How to Initiate a Cross Data Center Migration for your Linode

 IP addresses are not transferrable across data centers and they will not be migrated with your Linode.
 Your Linode will be issued a new IPv4 and IPv6 address, which will be accessible once the migration completes.
-When your Linode enters the migration queue, new IP address are reserved and can be viewed on your Linode’s Networking detail page.
+When your Linode enters the migration queue, new IP addresses are reserved and can be viewed on your Linode’s Networking detail page.
 See the Find Your Linode’s IP Address guide to learn how to access Networking information in the Cloud Manager.

 You will need to update all your Linode’s DNS records to use your new IP address or addresses.
 If you’re hosting your DNS with us, this can be done through the DNS Manager, while rDNS can be configured directly on each Linode’s Networking detail page.

 Any existing Backups created through our Linode Backup Service will not be migrated.
 Once the Linode’s migration has completed, your backup service will restart on its normal schedule.

 Block Storage volumes cannot be migrated to other regions.
 If you have a Block Storage volume attached to your Linode, it will be detached when the migration begins.
 See our How to Use Block Storage with Your Linode guide, to learn how to transfer a Block Storage volume’s data between data centers.

 If the Linode is using IPv6 pools, VLANs, or other features that have not yet been deployed to all data centers, the destination data center must also support these features.

 Migrations will include a period of downtime while your data is transferred.
 This estimate varies depending on your total disk size and the speeds expected between each data center.
 A calculated estimate will be displayed within the “Caution” message displayed before moving forward with your migration.